 Carp have decent eyesight and coloured vision from two eyes above and behind their large, downturned mouth used for bottom feeding.

 Their eyes are used for spotting predators in their infantile stage, avoiding anglers, and locating food throughout their life span.
-Their eyesight is the only tool used to locate food, not the most effective.
+Their eyesight is not their most effective sense for finding food.

 I’ll cover how carp find their food further through this post.